awslabs/cloudfront-hosting-toolkit/docs/src/content/docs/features/instant-deployment.md

 2. **Pipeline Trigger**: This action automatically triggers the AWS CodePipeline.
 3. **Build Process**: AWS CodeBuild compiles your code and creates deployment artifacts.
 4. **Artifact Upload**: The built artifacts are uploaded to a new folder in the hosting S3 bucket.
+5. **Key-Value Store Update**: The commit ID of the new deployment is stored in a Key-Value Store (KVS).
-5. **Traffic Routing**: A CloudFront Function is updated to route traffic to the new folder.
+6. **Traffic Routing**: A CloudFront Function checks the KVS for the latest commit ID and routes traffic to the corresponding S3 folder.
-6. **Cache Invalidation**: CloudFront cache is invalidated to ensure immediate visibility of changes.

 ## Benefits

-- **Reduced Time-to-Live**: Get your changes in front of users faster.
-- **Consistent Deployments**: The automated process ensures consistency across all deployments.
-- **Minimal Downtime**: The process is designed to minimize or eliminate downtime during updates.
-- **Easy Rollbacks**: If issues are detected, you can quickly revert to a previous version.

-## Best Practices

-- Regularly push small, incremental changes rather than large, infrequent updates.
-- Use meaningful commit messages to easily track what each deployment contains.
-- Monitor your deployments using the `cloudfront-hosting-toolkit status` command.
+- **Instant availability**: New versions of your website are available immediately after deployment.
+- **Consistent user experience**: All users see the same version of the site at any given time.
+- **No mixed content**: Eliminates the risk of serving a mixture of old and new version files to users.
+- **Efficient resource usage**: No need for cache invalidation.

 Instant Deployment streamlines your development workflow, allowing you to focus on building features rather than managing complex deployment processes.
+By leveraging CloudFront Functions and Key-Value Store, it ensures that your users always see a consistent, up-to-date version of your website without the need for cache invalidation or concerns about mixed content during deployments.